COME JOIN OUR TEAM!

 What makes Food Management so worthwhile?
 What are its rewards?

+It takes special people to thrive in the restaurant business.
+Restaurant Managers must have a heart for service and a desire to satisfy customers.
+The reward for a successful restaurant is far more than just monetary.
+Money is certainly necessary for us to survive in today’s world but, it does not satisfy our deepest needs.
 The reward for a Restaurant Manager is a two-sided coin.
-One side is to achieve top Customer Service and produce top quality products.
-This is truly a major goal.
-When you hear the customer say, “This is the best food I have ever eaten” or “Your employees are extremely polite” or “Your operation is better than so & so”, THIS IS THE BIGGEST REWARD.
+One side is to achieve the best possible Customer Service and produce top quality food products.
+This is truly our major goal.
+When you hear the customer say, “This is the best food I have ever eaten” or “Your employees are extremely polite” or “I’ll be back soon”, THIS IS THE BEST REWARD.

-Establishing repeat customers, who you get to know and who eventually become your friends, is also very self satisfying.
+Establishing repeat customers, who you get to know and who eventually become your friends, is also very self-satisfying.

 On the other side of the coin is the organization and the development of people.
 The true reward is to be able to work with and lead people towards a common goal and then seeing them achieve that goal and accomplish their inner needs.